JuntaoLiu01/AIMv6/doc/fs.md

 It does not by any means serve as an implementation in real production environment *where efficiency matters*.
 Nevertheless, we are pretty close.

+Also, this file system framework implementation should be pretty buggy for now, especially in error handling since I never thoroughly tested them because I don't have the time to do so.
+Be sure to make backups.
+If you found bugs, please fix ithem (preferred), or submit patches (preferred), or contact us to fix them (welcomed, but it will take some time).

 ### Development constraints

 **To readers of walkthrough: if you are not developers improving, enhancing,